-- Continue to follow the design concepts and principles of the ITA and Vicinity Master Plan. - Update the ITA and Vicinity Master Plan to ensure balance between recreation, sports tourism, existing business expansion, City facilities, and agricultural growth in the Princess Anne Commons Planning Area. - Continue to follow the Innovation Park Design Guidelines. - Continue pursuing the target industries identified in the ITA and Vicinity Master Plan, focused on the designated Initiative Areas like Innovation Park, Sportsplex, and Municipal Center, while allowing flexibility for evolving economic activities. - Pursue the ITA and Vicinity Master Plan goal to increase resilience to sea-level rise and flooding by exceeding stormwater regulations, utilizing innovative solutions, and improving public infrastructure. - Incorporate the recommendations for the Southeastern Parkway and Greenway, including developing the Southeastern Trail within the right of way, into the ITA and Vicinity Master Plan.
+- Continue to follow the design concepts and principles of the ITA and Vicinity Master Plan as updated by City Council. - Continue to follow the Innovation Park Design Guidelines. - Continue pursuing the target industries identified in the ITA and Vicinity Master Plan, focused on the designated Initiative Areas like Innovation Park, Sportsplex, and Municipal Center, while allowing flexibility for evolving economic activities. - Pursue the ITA and Vicinity Master Plan goal to increase resilience to sea level rise and flooding by exceeding stormwater regulations, utilizing innovative solutions, and improving public infrastructure. - Incorporate the recommendations for the Southeastern Parkway and Greenway, including developing the Southeastern Trail within the right of way, into the ITA and Vicinity Master Plan.
 Update the plan's trail system accordingly and integrate the final design into the Linear Park System.